microsoft/fluentui/docs/react-v9/contributing/rfcs/shared/build-system/stop-styles-transforms.md

 > );
 > ```
 >
-> - We cannot prefix classes in the mapping with current APIs (part 1)
+> - We cannot prefix classes in the mapping with current APIs (part 1) as classes have been already hashed~~~~
-> - We can prefix CSS classes (part 2)
+> - We can prefix CSS classes (part 2) properly only but invoking Stylis (CSS preprocessor) on every CSS rule

 > Note: `__styles()` is a result of AOT compilation in Griffel, adding additional responsibilities to it makes the idea of AOT compilation obsolete.

 A [StackBlitz example](https://stackblitz.com/edit/vitejs-vite-d11ccd) demonstrates this workaround.

 ## Proposal

-The long-term solution is to discontinue the pre-processing of styles in `@fluentui/react-components` and transfer this responsibility to the consuming application.

-> Note: Applications already undertake this responsibility, as first and third-party packages do not include pre-processed styles.

-### Option A: Stop pre-processing styles

-This option involves eliminating the pre-processing step from `@fluentui/react-components`, shifting the responsibility to the consuming application.

-This is the simplest option, albeit it necessitates adjustments in the consuming app and is not backward compatible.
-Consequently, apps not utilizing [AOT in Griffel](https://griffel.js.org/react/ahead-of-time-compilation/introduction) will experience noticeable slowdowns during initial loading.

-## Pros and Cons

-- 👍 (DX) drastically simplified Fluent build flow
-  👍 (DX/CI) significantly faster transpilation of Fluent libraries ([microsoft/griffel#534](https://github.com/microsoft/griffel/issues/534))
-- 👎 Not backward compatible

 ### Option B: Ship ESM output with unprocessed styles